 6.1 The recent economic downturn and resultant recession in the construction sector means that the demand for building products and hence brick and fireclay is low.
-This national picture is reflected within the Plan area; currently there are only three sites with planning permission for brick clay working and one active surface coal mining site where incidental fireclay is being extracted.
+This national picture is reflected within the Plan area; currently there are only three sites with planning permission for brick clay working.
 Annual production, permitted reserves and estimates of the lifespan of existing quarries are shown on Table 1 below.
-The locations of the quarries and the brickworks/clay products site they serve are shown on the Map above (Clay Resources, Quarries and Manufacturing Sites - 2014).
+The locations of the quarries and the brickworks/clay products site they serve are shown on the Map above (Clay Resources, Quarries and Manufacturing Sites - 2017).
 There are currently no brickworks within the Plan area and all brick clay excavated is exported to adjoining MPAs.
-The fireclay extracted at Lodge House, Smalley will be used within the Plan area, to supply the nationally renowned pottery manufacturers at Denby.
+Fireclay has recently been extracted in association with surface coal extraction at Lodge House, Smalley; the material has been used to supply the nationally renowned pottery manufacturers at Denby, within the Plan area.
+The site has been included in Table 1 and shown on the Map for completeness.